HolmesBryant/wijit-code/README.md

 ## Features ##

-- Ensures consistent spacing within the code block, regardless of how the code was originally indented.
 - Removes any common leading whitespace from all lines to create a visually cleaner block.
 - Customize the amount of indentation within a code block.
 - Display the code inline or as a block.
 - Optional line numbers
-- Can highlight HTML or Javascript code out of the box.
+- Can highlight HTML/CSS code out of the box (without any external syntax definition files).
 - The highlighter does not inject any spans (or other elements) into your code.
 - Uses the CSS Custom Highlight API.
 - Define custom color palettes on a per-instance basis.